taranasus/pls/README.md

 - Add the pls folder to your path.
 You can do this by using the terminal to write "pls4 add this folder to the PATH".

 Requirements:
-- jq binary (commandline JSON processor) - For pls3 and pls4
+- jq binary (commandline JSON processor)
 - openai api key in a token.txt file

+Note:
+- The pls file is only there so I can merge from MxDkl's repo if he makes any changes.
+It's not used by my version of the tool.

 Usage:
 ```